PetersonJeff/get-clean-course-project/README.md

 3.  run_analysis()

 This will produce 2 data sets:
-    baseData - primary tidy data set
+    baseData - intermediate data set
-    meanData - average of each varialbe for each activity and subject
+    meanData - average of each variable for each activity and subject

 run_analysis is dependent on the reshape2 and dplyr libraries